-A daiminkan has one rotated tile.
-A shominkan has two rotated tiles: the extending tile is placed by the previously rotated tile.
-A concealed kantsu hasn't rotated tiles; instead the two central tiles are turned face-down.
+A shōminkan (melded kantsu made by promoting a melded kōtsu) has two rotated tiles: the extending tile is placed by the previously rotated tile.

+A concealed kantsu hasn't rotated tiles; instead the two outside (or central) tiles are turned face-down.